 Debt Securities That Do Not Qualify as Bonds

-The guidance within paragraphs 20-28 of this statement shall apply for any security, as defined in SSAP No. 26R, whereby there is a fixed schedule for one or more future payments (referred to herein as debt securities), but for which the security does not qualify for bond reporting under SSAP No. 26R as an issuer credit obligation or an asset backed security.
+The guidance within paragraphs 20-28 of this statement shall apply for any security, as defined in SSAP No. 26R—Bonds, whereby there is a fixed schedule for one or more future payments (referred to herein as debt securities), but for which the security does not qualify for bond reporting under SSAP No. 26R as an issuer credit obligation or an asset backed security.
 Investments in scope of this guidance are limited to:

 Debt securities for which the investment does not reflect a creditor relationship in substance.